 Cô Ba soap was also exported to Laos, Cambodia, Hong Kong, New Caledonia and even several African countries.
 During the 1940s, Trương Văn Bền emerged as the largest and most successful oil and soap producer in Indochina.

 Like other wealthy entrepreneurs of his age, Trương Văn Bền was known for his philanthropic works.
-As early as 1920, he paid for the reconstruction of the Pont des Trois arches (Three-arch bridge) by the Société d’exploitation des établissements Brossard et Mopin, after the collapse of the original bridge two years earlier.
+As early as 1920, he paid for the construction of the Pont des Trois arches (Three-arch bridge) by the Société d’exploitation des établissements Brossard et Mopin, after the collapse of the original bridge over the canal two years earlier.

 And along with the family of “Tổng Đốc” Đỗ Hữu Phương, Bền contributed regularly and generously towards the restoration and upkeep of the Nghĩa Nhuận Assembly Hall, one of Chợ Lớn’s most elegant Minh Hương temples at 27 quai de la Distillerie (now 27 Phan Văn Khỏe).